Menu Top

 Given:

-A right triangle with base = 12 cm, and the sum of its hypotenuse and the other side = 18 cm.
+A right triangle with base = 12 cm, and the sum of its hypotenuse and the other side (perpendicular) = 18 cm.

 To Construct:

-A right triangle, say $\triangle$ABC, where the base BC = 12 cm, $\angle$B = $90^\circ$, and AB + AC = 18 cm.
+A right triangle, say $\triangle ABC$, where the base BC = 12 cm, $\angle B = 90^\circ$, and AB + AC = 18 cm.

-Construction:
+Steps of Construction:

-2. At point B, construct an angle $\angle$XBY = $90^\circ$ using a compass and ruler.
+2. At point B, construct a right angle $\angle XBC = 90^\circ$.

-3. Along the ray BY, cut off a line segment BD = 18 cm (equal to the sum of the hypotenuse and the other side).
+3. From the ray BX, cut a line segment BD equal to the sum of the other two sides, i.e., BD = AB + AC = 18 cm.

 7. Join AC.

-Then $\triangle$ABC is the required right triangle.
+Then $\triangle ABC$ is the required right triangle.

 Justification:

-By construction, BC = 12 cm and $\angle$B = $90^\circ$.
+By construction, BC = 12 cm and $\angle B = 90^\circ$.

-By construction, BD = 18 cm.
+We constructed BD = 18 cm.

-BD = BA + AD
+BD = BA + AC.

-AB + AC = 18 cm
+AB + AC = 18 cm.